 Which is stronger, Oxycodone or Norco?

-Oxycodone is more powerful than Norco due to differences in their opioid components.
-However, the effectiveness of each drug will differ based on dosage and individual characteristics, including the way a person’s body reacts to the medication.
+Oxycodone has more power than Norco because of opioid component differences.
+However, the effectiveness of each drug will differ based on the dosage and on individual characteristics, and also the way a person’s body reacts to the medication is included.

 Can Oxycodone and Norco be taken together?